near/docs/docs/2.develop/integrate/frontend.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+Once your contract is deployed it is highly likely that you will want to interact with it from a web frontend.
-To simplify talking with a contract from a web frontend we have built the [NEAR API Javascript](https://github.com/near/near-api-js).
+To simplify this we have built the [NEAR API Javascript](https://github.com/near/near-api-js).
 While the near-api-js actually allows you to do a [multitude of things](https://docs.near.org/docs/api/naj-cookbook), here we will focus on how to use it to interact with a contract.
 Particularly, how to:

 1. **Connect** your frontend to the contract.
 2. **Sign-in** users in your app using the NEAR wallet.